 Get exclusive member benefits & effect social change.
 Join Today

 Q fever, also called query fever, is a bacterial infection caused by the bacteria Coxiella burnetii.
 The bacteria are most commonly found in cattle, sheep, and goats around the world.
 Humans typically get Q fever when they breathe in dust that was contaminated by infected animals.
 Farmers, veterinarians, and people who work with these animals in labs are at the highest risk of being infected.
+The highest amounts of bacteria are found in the "birth products" (placenta, amniotic fluid) of infected animals.

 The disease may cause mild symptoms similar to the flu.
 However, many people have no symptoms at all.
 Mild forms of the disease may clear up in a few weeks without any treatment.